casper-network/docs-archive/dapp/intro.md

 - [System (Genesis) contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/system) - to bond to the network
 - [Example contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/examples) - smart contract examples (e.g., ERC20, Vesting, etc.)
-- [Integration tests](...) - to test and debug smart contract examples
+- [Integration tests](...) - to test and debug smart contract <!--hey fix this link-->

 You will be able to run smart contracts in the [CasperLabs environment](https://clarity.casperlabs.io/#/) and choose to use tools you are familiar with to build your contracts and run them in the runtime environment in the order you desire and so observe the effects of contract execution in the [global state](https://techspec.casperlabs.io/en/latest/implementation/global-state.html) (the shared database that is the blockchain) -all from within an IDE of your choice.

 You will be able to build, debug, deploy contracts using our CasperLabs environment and an IDE of your choice for the following scenarios: